IObregon/adventOfCode2021/README.md

 # Day3
 I am sure that there are cleaner solutions.
 There is plenty of  duplication between `calculateOxigenGeneratorRatio` and `calculateCO2ScrubberRating` but I don't want to invest the time needed to erase it.

+# Day4
+The long weekend is over and there is a finite amount of time I can throw to this.
+I am sure that this one would be easier with an Object Oriented approach but I was to invested when I realized that.
+The solution is not optimal but it works.